sebsto/amplify-ios-getting-started/02_create_ios_app.md

 ## Key Concepts

-- SwiftUI - [SwiftUI](https://developer.apple.com/xcode/swiftui/) is a simple way to build user interfaces across all Apple platforms with the power of [Swift](https://swift.org/) programming language
+- SwiftUI - [SwiftUI](https://developer.apple.com/xcode/swiftui/) is a simple way to build user interfaces across all Apple platforms with the power of the [Swift](https://swift.org/) programming language

 # Implementation